robinozer/chefs-table/README.md

 2. The user should be redirected to the Menu page.
 3. The user should notice the header, hero image as well as the menu for the restaurant.

-Expected Result: A page displaying the same header and footer elements as the main page, as well as the same hero image, with restaurant's menu below the hero image.
+Expected Result: Redirect to Booking page displaying the same header, footer and hero image as the Home page, with the restaurant's menu below the hero image.

 #### Title: Booking Page – Book a table at the restaurant ####

 Description: A visiting user should be able to successfully use the booking form to book a table at the restaurant at a desired date.

-Precondition: the user need to be present on any of the pages of the website already.
+Precondition: the user needs to be present on any of the pages of the website already.

 Assumption: the visiting user is using a supported browser with existing internet connection.

-User story to which this test case refers: As a visiting user, I want to read the menu to see if I want to eat the restaurant´s food.
+User story to which this test case refers: As a visiting user, I want to book a table for visiting the restaurant.

 Test Steps: